 As previously reported, a detailed review of available information on producing water wells and ground water monitoring wells adjacent to the subject site was performed by KEI in August of 1991.
-The well survey was focused on the area within a one-half mile radius of the subject site, and is based upon data obtained from the Alameda County Flood Control and Water Conservation District.
+The well survey focused on the area within a one-half mile radius of the subject site, and is based upon data obtained from the Alameda County Flood Control and Water Conservation District.
 The information reviewed revealed the presence of 15 producing wells within the study area.
-All of the located producing wells are designated as irrigation wells and have depths ranging from 20 to

-440 feet below grade.
-Three sites with existing monitoring wells were located within the study area; the closest one being approximately 1,000 feet from the subject site.
-The Alameda County Flood Control and Water Conservation District records reviewed suggest that the status of many of the irrigation wells may be unknown.
-No producing wells that would appear to possibly influence the previously reported northwesterly ground water flow direction at the subject site were located during the survey.
+All of the located producing wells are designated as irrigation wells and have depths ranging from 20 to 440 feet below grade.
+Three sites with existing monitoring wells were located within the study area; the closest one is approximately 1,000 feet from the subject site.
+The Alameda County Flood Control and Water Conservation District records suggest that the status of many of the irrigation wells is unknown.
+No producing wells that could possibly influence the ground water flow direction at the subject site were located during the survey.
 Wells located during the well survey are shown on the attached Well Location Map.
-Data for the production wells located are listed in Table 7, and data for sites with existing monitoring wells are listed in Table 8.
+Data for the production wells are listed in Table 7, and data for sites with existing monitoring wells are listed in Table 8.